Schedule a Consultation

 When and Where to Contest a Will in Texas

 You must file your will contest in the probate court where the will was submitted.
-In Texas, the deadline is usually two years from the date the will was admitted to probate.
-Cases involving fraud or forgery may have shorter deadlines, so it’s important to act quickly.
+In Texas, the deadline is usually two years from when the will was admitted to probate.
+Cases involving fraud or forgery may have shorter deadlines, so acting quickly is important.

 Contesting a will can delay probate, raise costs, and strain family relationships.
 An experienced probate litigation attorney can help you navigate the process and protect your interests.